 Rhizosphere Project has been formaly established in 2017, with first official activities led at the end of the year.
 The below diagram presents a selection of various events – from scientific workshops & projects performed in laboratories and in the field to art-based interactive education events and art exhibitions – all made in the course of the project’s development.
 The network of the Rhizosphere projects and partners grows rapidly…

 CAPTURE THE FUTURE(S): OUR BIO-TECH PLANET.
-The Routes to Root Networks and Beyond exhibition at World Bio Markets – joint exhibition of two interdisciplinary ASSET (Art/ Science/ Society/ Education/ Technology = Innovation) projects: CHIC & Rhizosphere
+The Routes to Roots Networks and Beyond exhibition at World Bio Markets – joint exhibition of two interdisciplinary ASSET (Art/ Science/ Society/ Education/ Technology = Innovation) projects: CHIC & Rhizosphere

 from Sep 2020